 Bonus on your way back to Brisbane:

 If you’re driving there on a Saturday (it closes early on Sundays, unfortunately), consider stopping at the Kooroomba Vineyards.
 Lake Moogerah is also a great option to end the day; we love it for sunset.

 Where is the Falls Drive?

-The Falls Drive starts just after Boonah and takes you through the southern section of Main Range National Park.
+The Falls Drive starts just after Boonah and takes you through the southern section of Main Range National Park in South East Queensland.
 It takes 2 hours to drive to the famous Queen Mary Falls from Brisbane (without stopping at the lookouts).